-Proposals that do not attain an average score of 70 points from the FACT Committee Review and Evaluation are unlikely to be eligible for further consideration for funding.
+Proposals that do not attain an average of 70 points from the FACT Committee Review are unlikely to be eligible for further consideration for funding.

-6.3 Appeals Process
+6.7 Appeals Process

-Only bidders submitting a proposal in accordance with this RFP shall have an opportunity to appeal the funding decision of EHSD.
+Each bidder submitting a proposal to this RFP shall have an opportunity to appeal the funding decision of EHSD.
 Proposals disqualified for not meeting the deadline for submission are not eligible for appeal.

 All bidders will receive a written and emailed notice from EHSD informing them of the funding decisions.
-If a bidder wishes to appeal the selection or award decision, the bidder must submit a written appeal request within ten (10) working days of the postmarked date of the written letter of award status.
+If a bidder wishes to appeal the selection or award decision, the bidder must submit a written appeal request to EHSD Director, 40 Douglas Drive, Martinez, CA 94553 or electronically to contract_clerk@ehsd.cccounty.us no later than 5:00 pm on the 10th business day after award notification.
 The appeal will be conducted in accordance with the EHSD process.
+Notification of a final decision on an appeal shall be made in writing to the bidder.